Kurt Adelberger

-Kurt Ludwig Adelberger is an American astrophysicist and sustainability manager, who formerly worked at Google as a principal in energy and sustainability and was previously the Engagement Manager for McKinsey & Company.
+Kurt Ludvig Adelberger is an American astrophysicist and sustainability manager, who formerly worked at Google as a principal in energy and sustainability and was previously the Engagement Manager for McKinsey & Company.

-Education
+Biography

 He earned his B.S. at Harvey Mudd College and a Ph.D. from the California Institute of Technology, where he was advised by Charles C. Steidel.
 His thesis was entitled Star formation and structure formation at redshifts 1 < z < 4 and has been cited in 31 other papers.
 He defended his thesis in 2001.

-Research and career

 Prior to working at Mckinsey & Company, Adelberger worked at Carnegie Observatories.
 He has published 194 papers in the field of astrophysics, and has been cited over 2000 times.
 In 2000, Adelberger was named a junior fellow of Harvard University.

 Selected publications

 His notable publications include Lyman-Break Galaxies at z 4 and the Evolution of the Ultraviolet Luminosity Density at High Redshift, cited by 1945 other articles and Spectroscopic confirmation of a population of normal star-forming galaxies at redshifts z> 3 cited by 1766 other articles.
 He has spoken at GreenBiz on how distributed generation will influence grid evolution.
 He also holds the patent for a thermostat system which allows the user to specify a range of acceptable temperatures.